 - Disagreements over pricing strategies, including fixed price, formula-based, or negotiated pricing

-- Challenges in determining the “fair market value” or “appraised value”
+- Challenges in determining “fair market value” or “appraised value” when definitions are absent

 Clear and precise contract language is crucial to defining the scope and application of rights of first refusal.
 Ambiguous terms often lead to differing interpretations, increasing the likelihood of disputes.
 Establishing unambiguous definitions minimizes uncertainty and facilitates smoother enforcement of ROFR provisions.